 - Toys and art therapy equipment will be cleaned after use while some will simply be put away until this period passes (i.e. play dough, slime)

-- Reading material in the reception area will be removed as will children’s play equipment and books.
+- Reading material in the reception area has been removed as will children’s play equipment and books.

-- The high touch areas in the kitchen, reception and bathroom will be cleaned twice a day.
+- The high touch areas in the reception are cleaned daily.

 What implications are there in terms of privacy?